bukson/steampy/README.md

 **get_trade_offers() -> dict**

-Fetch trade offers from steam using an API call.
+Fetching trade offers from steam using an API call.
 Method is fetching offers with descriptions that satisfy conditions:
     * Are sent by us or others
     * Are active (means no historical, does not mean having offer state active!)